aws-samples/aws-iot-core-lorawan/transform_binary_payload/README.md

 ### TL;DR

-If you are in a hurry, run the following commands to download and deploy a binary decoder.
+If you are in a hurry, run the following commands e.g. in [AWS CloudShell](https://console.aws.amazon.com/cloudshell/home) to download and deploy a binary decoder.
 Otherwise, please find the detailed instructions [below](#check-prerequisites).

 ```shell
 # 1. Clone this repo